its-justus/pixie-test/README.md

 PixieTest is a easy to use web application for operating and managing video game play tests.

+* PixieTest is still very early in development.
+Features and APIs are unstable and subject to change.

 ## Key Features

 - Candidate Self Registration and Invitations